gaps-closure/hal/README.md

 Once the HAL daemon is started, we can run the mission application or a test application such as [halperf](#hal-test-driver) on each enclave.

-### Quick Test of HAL with SDH-BE Loopback or SDH-BW emulated network
+### Quick Test of HAL with SDH-BE Loopback or SDH-BW Emulated Network

-During development, for testing HAL with SDH-BE loopback drivers or SDH-BW emulated networking, it is possible to run both the orange and green side HAL instances on the same physical machine using their respective configurations from above.
-If running this localized setup and if using SDH-BE, the loopback ILIP device driver kernel module `gaps_ilip.ko` must be built and installed using `insmod` <b>before starting HAL</b>.
-If using SDH-BW, an emulated network (e.g., `test/6MoDemo_BW.net.sh` as shown below) must be configured <b>before starting HAL</b> to instantiate virtual ethernet devices and netcat processes to facilitate the packet movement.
+During development, for testing HAL with SDH-BE loopback drivers or SDH-BW emulated networking, it is possible to run HAL instances for the different enclaves on the same physical machine using their respective configurations.
+If running this localized setup and if using SDH-BE, the loopback ILIP device driver kernel module `gaps_ilip.ko` must be built and installed using `insmod` before starting HAL.
+If using SDH-BW, an emulated network (e.g., `test/6MoDemo_BW.net.sh` as shown below) must be configured before starting HAL to instantiate virtual ethernet devices and netcat processes to facilitate the packet movement.
+The `halperf` test application can then be invoked to send and receive the application traffic workload.

 Steps for an end-to-end test for Apr '20 Demo testing on a single host are provided below.